vyos/vyos-documentation/docs/install.rst

 .. note:: Rolling releases contain all the latest enhancements and fixes.
 This means that there will be new bugs of course.
-If you think you hit a bug please follow the guide at :ref:`bug_report`.
+If you think you hit a bug please follow the guide at :ref:`issues_features`.
 To improve VyOS we depend on your feedback!

 The following link will always fetch the most recent VyOS build for AMD64